Directed By: Jack Hill

 Trivia: This was Brian Donlevy's final film

-Quentin Tarantino once called director Jack Hill “the Howard Hawks of exploitation”, because like Hawks, Hill worked in a variety of genres, from sex comedies (The Swinging Cheerleaders) and blaxploitation (Coffy) to horror (Spider Baby), and women in prison (The Big Doll House, The Big Bird Cage).
-With 1969’s Pit Stop Hill took a stab at car-racing flicks, and thanks to co-star Sid Haig and some bat-shit crazy race scenes, it’s one of the more memorable entries in this particular subgenre.
+Quentin Tarantino once called director Jack Hill “the Howard Hawks of exploitation”.
+Like Hawks, Hill worked across a variety of genres, from sex comedies (The Swinging Cheerleaders) and blaxploitation (Coffy) to horror (Spider Baby) and women in prison (The Big Doll House, The Big Bird Cage).

-When Rick Bowman (Richard Davalos), a newcomer to the dragstrip circuit, wins his first race, promoter Gavin Willard (Brian Donlevy) offers him a chance to take part in a new style of racing: figure eight, in which cars travel at top-speed around a track shaped like the number 8, crisscrossing each other as they go.
-At first, Bowman balks at the idea, not willing to put his life on the line (the main draw of figure eight racing is the number of crashes that occur during each contest), but when he’s insulted by the sport’s current champ, Hawk Sidney (Haig), he decides to give it a whirl.
+When Rick Bowman (Richard Davalos), a newcomer to the dragstrip circuit, wins his first race, promoter Gavin Willard (Brian Donlevy) recruits him to take part in a new style of racing: figure eight, in which cars travel at top-speed around a track in the shape of the number eight, crisscrossing each other as they go.

-Before long, Bowman is challenging Sidney’s status as top dog, and so impresses Willard that he invites the newcomer to participate in a legitimate race.
-Unfortunately, Willard’s best driver (and chief mechanic) Ed McLeod (George Washburn) isn’t too keen on bringing Bowman along, despite the fact that McLeod’s wife Ellen (Ellen Burstyn) has taken a fancy to him.
-But with the stakes high, McLeod agrees to let both Bowman and Sidney run interference for him in the big race.
-The question is: which of the three will cross the finish line first?
+It isn't long before Bowman is challenging Sidney’s status as top dog, and so impresses Willard that he invites the newcomer to participate in a legitimate race.
+Unfortunately, Willard’s best driver (and chief mechanic) Ed McLeod (George Washburn) isn’t too keen on bringing Bowman along, in part because McLeod’s wife Ellen (Ellen Burstyn) has taken a fancy to the newcomer.

-If you’re not familiar with Jack Hill’s work, you should definitely delve into his filmography (there are plenty of hidden gems in there).
+If you’re not familiar with Jack Hill’s work, you should definitely delve into his filmography (there are plenty of hidden gems there).
 And Pit Stop is as good a place as any to start.

 No comments: